Foundation degree in Early Years

 You will graduate with a nationally recognised Foundation Degree.

-In addition, you may be able to go onto the final year of the BA (Hons) Education Studies degree offered at the University, at Pen Green and in Norfolk.
+In addition, you may be able to go onto the final year of a BA(Hons) Early Childhood Education degree or a BA(Hons) Education Studies degree.

 A small number of students who meet stringent criteria and are successful in a competitive interview can progress into the later stages of training that leads to Qualified Teacher Status.